Simple Secrets for the Perfect Home Manicure

 My routine for a perfect home manicure requires one tool and five products.
-The initial purchase might seem high until you consider that a professional salon manicure can run anywhere from $25 to $65 a pop, plus tip.
-However, an investment in these six items pays for itself in just a few months.
+The initial purchase might seem high until you consider that a professional salon manicure can run anywhere from $40 to $65 a pop, plus tip.
+However, an investment in these six products will deliver many manicures, and pay for itself in a month or two.

 This is the secret to keeping my nails smooth as a baby’s bum.
 As a result, I use it almost daily to ward off jagged edges that lead to splitting and peeling.

 2. O.P.I.
 Pro Spa Nail & Cuticle Oil

 There are lots of products out there that promise good cuticle health.
 I’m sure I’ve tried them all.
 However, this is the only one that works for me.
 I call it a miracle in a bottle.
 To start, I applied this oil twice daily for two weeks and the results were amazing.
 Now I apply O.P.I Pro Spa (formerly Avoplex) daily for maintenance.

 This oil is not used in the manicure itself (the 6 steps that follow).
 It is instead to be used to get your cuticles healthy and then to keep them that way.

 For dry, cracked, and damaged cuticles, apply twice daily for two weeks.
 Then once each day for maintenance.